Black Polyrhachis Ant Comprehensive Guide to Benefits, Uses, Dosages, and Science

 - Selenium: Supports immune cell activity and acts as an antioxidant, protecting immune cells from oxidative damage.

-- Vitamin D: While not quantified in this particular study, Vitamin D is often found in insects and plays a significant role in immune regulation.
-It helps modulate immune responses and may reduce the risk of infections.
+- Vitamin D: While not quantified in this particular study, Vitamin D is often found in insects and plays a significant role in immune optimization.
+It helps optimize immune responses.

 - Antioxidants (SOD, Vitamin E, polyphenols): These compounds help protect immune cells from damage caused by free radicals, supporting their optimal function.